7 Key Steps to Personal Success

 Yes, the way we are brought up has a major influence on the success blueprint that we hold in our mind.
 Sometimes, we are not even aware of these influences.

-Many of these negative influences make us medieval determinists rather than celebrators of free will.
+Most of these influences are negative.
+They make us medieval determinists rather than celebrators of free will.
 It is like a silent conductor making the music of our life, making the cadence go up and down without control or even input on our part.
 How can this failure of the human spirit be possible?

 I have seen this in my own personal life.
 My husband and I are living a life many only dream about.
 People say we live a blessed life but we still continue to hammer away at the blueprints our parents, families, teachers passed on.....the negative conditioning our cultural backgrounds hammered into us and the values our age pushed us into.